 About Bears Town Ski Resort

 Bears Town Ski Resort is located in Naechon-myeon, Gyeonggi-do province, just over an hours drive north-east of Seoul.
-It’s the closest ski park to the capital city and is easily accessible by public or private transport.
+It’s the closest ski park to the capital city and is easily accessible on a day trip from Seoul using public or private transport.